wernerglinka/metalsmith-autonav/README.md

 - `navigation.navLabel` - Override the default filename-based label
 - `navigation.navIndex` - Define a page's position in navigation
 - `navigation.navExclude` - Set to true to exclude a page from navigation
-- `navigation.path` - The normalized path used for matching active pages (added automatically)
+- `navigation.path` - The normalized path used for client-side active page detection (added automatically)
 - `navigation.breadcrumb` - Where the breadcrumb path array is stored (added automatically)
-- `navigation.navWithActiveTrail` - A copy of the navigation tree with active and active-trail items marked (added automatically)

 ### Navigation Structure